- Liability depends on where the accident happened and who controlled that space, not just who owns the building.

 Do I have to pay upfront to hire a lawyer?

 No. We work on a contingency fee basis.
-You don’t pay us unless we win.
+You do not pay us unless we win.
 We cover investigation costs, expert fees, and litigation expenses upfront.

-You’re not just a case file.
-You’re a person who deserves to be heard and helped.
+You are not just a case file.
+You are a person who deserves to be heard and helped.